hcooreman/syllabi/csci403-spr24-syllabus.md

 - If you have an excused absence for pre-planned activities leading up to or on due dates, those due assignments *must be turned in before the due date* or the late policy will be applied.
 This includes sports events.

-- It is your responsibility to check your submissions on Canvas and ensure the files are not corrupt and are gradable.
-If you turn in something that the instructor/TAs cannot open, is for a different class, or is not in the correct format, that is an automatic 0 on the assignment.
-I recommend checking from a different browser or computer to be sure.

 - If you are absent, you are responsible for determining what work was missed and for putting forth a good faith effort to review the material.
 Once the material is reviewed, bring questions to the instructor and TAs as quickly as possible.
 The material in this class builds on itself from week to week, so staying on track and catching up quickly is important for your success.

 - Be proactive and communicate your course-related concerns and needs to your instructor in a timely manner.

-- No late accommodations will be made for exams or worksheets unless there is an excused absence.
+- No late accommodations will be made for quizzes or weekly check-ins unless there is an excused absence.

-- Presentations are are held in class tentatively on the dates noted in the Canvas Schedule page for this course.
-Make your travel plans outside these weeks.

 - Use our discussion board for CSCI 403 questions outside of class.
 First do a quick search to see if your question has already been addressed.
 If not found, go ahead and post your question so that the instructor, TAs, or another student can address it.
 Do not post your own work that you plan to submit publicly on the discussion board, or request solutions to assignments.
 If you are unsure, submit it privately to the Instructors on the discussion board to share it with just the instructor and TAs.

 - Use email, a private message on the discussion board, or office hours if you wish to contact your instructor about your grade, an excused absence, or other matter not appropriate to share with the class as a whole.
-Your instructor will return messages within 24 hours during the school week, possibly longer on the weekends or holidays.
+Your instructor will try return messages within 24 hours during the school week, possibly longer on the weekends or holidays.

 ### <span style="color:darkblue">Collaboration Policy</span>